-Moreover, as noted above, Section 20-24.1's revocation scheme does not serve the State's interest in collecting fines and costs if the driver cannot pay.
-See supra 13-14, 18- 19.
-And because Plaintiffs are not challenging their underlying monetary sentences, the State can still enforce monetary sentences through alternative measures other than license revocations.
-See supra at 14.
+Moreover, Section 20-24.1's revocation scheme does not serve the State's interest in collecting fines and costs if the driver cannot pay.
+See supra pp. 14, 19.
+And because Plaintiffs are not challenging their underlying monetary sentences, the State can enforce monetary sentences through alternative measures other than license revocations.
+See supra p.
+15.

-Relatedly, no harm to the public interest would result from issuing an injunction.
-Instead, "[u]pholding constitutional rights surely serves the public interest."
+An injunction also serves the public interest.
+"Upholding constitutional rights surely serves the public interest."
 Cento Tepeyac v.
 Montgomery Cty., 722 F.3d 184, 191 (4th Cir.
 2013) (citation omitted); Giovani Carandola, Ltd., 303 F.3d at 521 (same).
-In fact, granting the injunction would serve the important public purpose of enabling Plaintiffs to drive and thus, obtain and retain employment and meet their and families' daily needs.
+Granting the injunction would enable Plaintiffs to drive, which would permit obtaining and retaining employment and meeting their and families' daily needs, as well as, ultimately being able to pay off their unpaid court debt.